istio/old_issues_repo/issue_template.md

 **Is this a BUG or FEATURE REQUEST?:**

-**Did you review istio.io/help and existing issues to identify if this already solvef or being worked on?**:
+**Did you review istio.io/help and existing issues to identify if this is already solved or being worked on?**:

 **Bug:**
 Y/N